Up to 8

-The maximum group size is 8 persons.
-Usually our groups are between 2-6 persons.
-INCA TRAIL HIKE is specialised in SMALL and PRIVATE groups and provide a personalised service.
+The maximum group size is 8 people.
+Usually our groups are between 2-6 people.
+INCA TRAIL HIKE specializes in SMALL and PRIVATE groups and provides a personalised service.

-For sure you may upgrade to Vistadome train which has slightly nicer seats, panoramic windows and ceiling.
+You may upgrade to the Vistadome train which has slightly nicer seats, as well as panoramic windows and ceilings.
 You will be offered some snacks and a dance show will take place on board.
-The price is US$57 per person which includes the transfer from Poroy (Cusco) train station to your hotel in Cusco.
+The price is US$67 per person which includes the transfer from Poroy (Cusco) train station to your hotel in Cusco.
 It is 2 hours by train from Aguas Calientes to Ollantaytambo and then another 2 hours from Ollantaytambo to Cusco by bus.
 If you upgrade to the Vistadome Train, the trip from Aguas Calientes to Poroy (Cusco), takes 3.5 hours, and then 25mins by taxi to your hotel.
 Usually our clients are back at their hotel by 8pm.
-If you plan to take the bus to Puno on the same night, that is totally possible.
+If you plan to take the bus to Puno the same night, that is totally possible.

 If you’re happy with the services provided, a tip – though not compulsory – is appropriate.
 While it may not be customary to you, it’s of great significance for the people who will take care of you during the trek.
 It inspires excellent service and is an entrenched feature of the tourism industry across many INCA TRAIL HIKE destinations.
-Of course you are free to tip more or less as you feel, depending on your perception of the quality and the length of your trip.
+Of course you are free to tip what you feel is appropriate, depending on your perception of the quality and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

 Yes, we are a local sustainable & responsible tourism operator in that we incorporate the universal principles of tourism: protect the environment and benefit the local communities respecting their culture and religion.
 With this in mind, we have trained all our staff to know, understand and respect the local places and it´s people.